 Air pollution increases the risk of miscarriage as much as smoking

-Air pollution increases the risk of cardiovascular and respiratory disease, negatively impacting overall health and wellbeing, and is responsible for millions of deaths every year.
+Air pollution increases the risk of cardiovascular and respiratory disease and is responsible for millions of deaths every year.

 Children are especially vulnerable to the impacts of air pollution, and now a new study has found that air pollution can also negatively impact fetal development during pregnancy.